Many or all companies we feature compensate us. Compensation and editorial

 A reverse mortgage is a loan that enables homeowners aged 62 or older to convert part of their home equity into cash without selling their home.
 Reverse mortgages can be suitable for retirees seeking additional ongoing income or simply wanting to cash out some of their home’s equity.

-We’ll explore how reverse mortgages work, eligibility requirements, pros and cons, and when they’re suitable.
+In this guide, we’ll explore how reverse mortgages work, eligibility requirements, pros and cons, and when they’re suitable.
 Notably, before proceeding, it’s crucial to seek advice from experts such as financial advisors or reverse mortgage counselors to determine if a reverse mortgage is right for you.

 What is a reverse mortgage, and how does it work?

-To start, let’s explore the details of how a reverse mortgage works:
+Let’s explore the details of how a reverse mortgage works:

 Repayment